Gameknight5249/Gameknight-CTF_Library/blamegame-generalskills.md

 # Solution (What I did during the challenge):
 1. I unzipped the file
-2. I used git log to look through all of the commits.
+2. I used "git log" to look through all of the commits.
 3. I quickly scrolled through all of the commits; I did not find the flag at the top or bottom of the commit log.
 4. Then I looked through all of the files using "cd" and "ls".
 5. I found a file named "HEAD" within the logs folder.